SPE-R/SPE/SPE-R-2024-practicals-with-solutions/dinput-s.md

 ```
 as the variable will not exist

-There is one case where omitting the `header=TRUE` option is
+There is one case where omitting the `header = TRUE` option is
 harmless (apart from the situation where there is no header line,
 obviously).
 When the first row of the file contains **one less**
 value than subsequent lines, `read.table()` infers that the first